- ASK ME!

 THE ABORIGINAL STUDENT RESOURCE LOUNGE

-The Aboriginal Student Resource Lounge is available in Camden 103A for students’ use.
+The Aboriginal Student Resource Lounge is available in 313 Bloomfield Centre for students’ use.
 It is equipped with a refrigerator, microwave and coffee-maker for the convenience of students traveling or living off-campus.
 The Lounge also houses a computer, printer and phone.
 The lounge offers a quiet place to study or just to relax.
 There are a number of Aboriginal newspapers available, such as Windspeaker, Mi’kmaq-Maliseet News, and Anishinabek News, as well as other resources.